 In Rome 44 B.C., fearing the powers given to Julius Caesar (Louis Calhern) will make him Rome's dictator, a group of conspirators lead by Brutus (James Mason) plot to assassinate him.
 Joseph L. Mankiewicz is perhaps the most literate of film directors having directed such dialogue driven classics as ALL ABOUT EVE, A LETTER TO THREE WIVES, SUDDENLY LAST SUMMER and SLEUTH.
 Therefore it should come as no surprise then that his adaptation of Shakespeare's play is presented in a straight forward manner with very few concessions to cinema, a notable exception being the attack on Cassius' (John Gielgud) troops.
 As such, it's a decent film though lacking the imagination Olivier, Welles and Branagh brought to their filmed Shakespeare projects.
 Fortunately, the acting is fine and usually more than that.
 A controversial choice at the time, Marlon Brando makes for a sly, nuanced Marc Antony while James Mason brings a dignified weightiness to his Brutus.
 There's a superb score by Miklos Rozsa to boot.
 The large cast includes Deborah Kerr, Greer Garson, Edmond O'Brien, Edmund Purdom, George Macready, Michael Pate, Alan Napier, John Hoyt, Michael Ansara, Douglass Dumbrille, Rhys Williams and John Doucette.

-With the assistance of a trustee (Walter Baldwin), a cop killer (Richard Conte) escapes from jail.
+With the assistance of a trustee (Walter Baldwin), a cop killer (Richard Conte) escapes from a prison hospital.
 His intention is to protect his girlfriend (Debra Paget) from both the thugs who have threatened her if he doesn't confess to a murder he didn't commit and also from the police who are looking for her.
-This dark and gritty thriller, tightly directed by Robert Siodmak (THE KILLERS), is a perfect example of New York noir although only partially filmed on location.
+Based on the novel THE CHAIR FOR MARTIN ROME by Henry Edward Elseth and directed by Robert Siodmak (THE KILLERS), this is a tightly directed dark and gritty thriller and a perfect example of New York noir although only partially filmed on location.
 What prevents it from achieving a level of power that the greatest noirs have is the lack of a protagonist the audience can sympathize with in even the most remote way.
 While most noir "heroes" find themselves placed in situations due to circumstances beyond their control or a weakness in their character, Conte's character is a 100% scumbag.
 Victor Mature, very good here, as the cop on Conte's trail isn't given enough of a backstory to pick up the slack.
 Alfred Newman effectively recycles his Street Scene score.
+On the creepy side, Richard Conte was 37 years old and Debra Paget as his inamorata was 15!
 With Shelley Winters, Hope Emerson (who has one terrific moment), Fred Clark, Betty Garde, Tommy Cook and Kathleen Howard.

 A mining assayer (Edmond O'Brien) with a criminal past that haunts him joins forces with a miner (Edgar Buchanan) and his daughter (Yvonne De Carlo) to fight off a claim jumper (Barry Fitzgerald) and his henchman (Michael Moore).
 This rather ragged routine western, directed by Byron Haskin (THE NAKED JUNGLE), doesn't have much to offer though western junkies may find it agreeable.
 For the most part, it's the usual shoot 'em up but the most interesting aspect of it is a subplot involving Richard Arlen as a man from O'Brien's past, now married to O'Brien's spoiled ex-fiancee (Kasey Rogers, STRANGERS ON A TRAIN).
 The barely suppressed marital tension between the two provides more conflict than the miners vs. claim jumpers plot.
 De Carlo is gorgeous in Technicolor but O'Brien needs a strong role to show off his acting talent.
 Without a good part, he's a cipher.
 With Gladys George and Myron Healey.